A local’s guide to Rotorua’s best geothermal parks and pools

-Where to go if you want to find a balance of natural wonder and serenity in Rotorua.
+Where to go if you want to find a balance of natural wonder and serenity in Rotorua (according to someone who lives there).

 Disclosure: This post contains affiliate links, which means I may earn a small commission if you book through those links.
 I appreciate your support!